About this listing

 If you want the hustle and bustle of busy beaches, fish and chips, amusement arcades and rides, then head east to Seaside Award 2015 winning Pelham Beach which has a large car park close by.

-Adjoining St Leonards is undergoing a renaissance and has a separate, less touristy and more relaxed atmosphere to Hastings which has amusement arcades, bucket and spade, and rock shops.
+St Leonards is undergoing a renaissance and has a separate, less touristy and more relaxed atmosphere to Hastings which has amusement arcades, bucket and spade, and rock shops.
 Many artists, photographers, writers and musicians have made their homes in St Leonards.
 There are boutique shops, art galleries, antiques shops, pubs, and many independent restaurants and cafes, including the 2014 Cafe of the year - Love Cafe (closed Tues and Weds) and the 2014 Pub of the Year - The St Leonards (Open Weds to Sun).
 All cafes and restaurants serve fresh locally sourced food, and are within a few minutes walk from the apartment.
 They are open all year round, as well as the individual shops providing a full range of every day provisions.
 Graze on Grand, on the seafront, and Wine Shed in Kings Road, are popular wine and light bite venues, as is the Beach Bistro and Bar, on the seafront which is at the bottom of the Square and also serves breakfast.
 Newly opened in Marine Court, and already popular, is gourmet burger bar, Half Man Half Burger.
+Mungo's in White Rock is pretty good for coffee, breakfast and lunch.
+Often has special events.
+Eg poetry readings and music.

 It always pays to check opening times as our slight eccentricity does extend to some odd opening hours sometimes!